chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 ## Conclusion

 Overall, the deposit and bond features in Camino Network provide a simple and secure way for users to earn rewards and participate in the decision-making process of the network.
-The fixed staking amount and the requirement for validators to be verified create a fair and democratic environment for all members.
+The fixed bond amount and the requirement for validators to be verified create a fair and democratic environment for all members.

 :::info DEPOSITS & BONDS ARE LOCKED TOKENS

-It's important to note that tokens that are bonded, whether for validator staking or DAO proposals, cannot be used for paying transaction fees or exported (cross-chain transfers) to other chains.
+It's important to note that tokens that are bonded, whether for validators or DAO proposals, cannot be used for paying transaction fees or exported (cross-chain transfers) to other chains.
 This is because the tokens are locked and cannot be moved or transferred during the bond period.

 :::